 For the gazpacho, halve plum tomatoes and squeeze or cut out the inner liquids.
 Deseed and chop green bell pepper.
 Peel and quarter red onion.
 Peel garlic cloves.

-Transfer all cut ingredients to a food processor along with red wine vinegar, chili flakes, nutritional yeast, and breadcrumbs.
+Transfer all cut ingredients to a food processor along with red wine vinegar, chili flakes, olive oil, nutritional yeast, and breadcrumbs.
 Use the pulse function to mix roughly.
 The gazpacho should still be chunky, not completely smooth.
 Season with salt and pepper to taste.